-In Fig. 8 row 2, F2 at the vowel target has been plotted as a function of the F2onset and F2-offset respectively and locus equations were calculated by drawing a straight-line through each of the two scatters separately.
-The slope of the regression line (i.e. of the locus equation) is higher for the final /Vd/ than for the initial /dV/ transitions, which is commensurate with the interpretation in Fig. 8 that there is greater accommodation of final /d/ than initial /d/ to the vowel.
+In Figure 3.7 row 2, F2 at the vowel target has been plotted as a function of the F2 onset and F2 offset respectively and locus equations were calculated by drawing a straight line through each of the two scatters separately.
+The slope of the regression line (i.e., of the locus equation) is higher for the final /Vd/ than for the initial /dV/ transitions, which is commensurate with the interpretation in this figure that there is greater accommodation of final /d/ than initial /d/ to the vowel.

-A locus equation like any straight line in an x-y plane, has, of course, both a slope and an intercept and various studies (e.g., Chennoukh et al., 1997; Fowler, 1994; Sussman, 1994; Sussman et al, 1997) have shown how different places of articulation have different values on slopes and intercepts together (the information from both the slope and intercept together is sometimes called a second-order locus equation).
+A locus equation like any straight line in an x-y plane, has, of course, both a slope and an intercept and various studies (e.g., Fowler, 1994; Sussman, 1994; Chennoukh et al., 1997) have shown how different places of articulation have different values on slopes and intercepts together (the information from both the slope and intercept together is sometimes called a second-order locus equation).
 Whereas the slope says something about the extent of V-on-C coarticulation, the intercept encodes information about the best estimate of the locus frequency weighted by the slope.
-From (8) and (9) it is evident that the intercept, c, locus frequency, L, and slope, α , are related by $c = L(1 - \alpha)$.
+From (3) and (4) it is evident that the intercept, c, locus frequency, L, and slope, $\alpha$ , are related by $c = L(1 - \alpha)$ .
 Thus the locus frequency can be estimated from the locus equation intercept and slope:

-(10) $L = c/(1 - \alpha)$
+$L = c/(1 - \alpha)$

-For the initial /dV/ data (Fig. 8, row 1, left), the intercept and slope are given by 1220.3 Hz and 0.27 so the best estimate of the F2-locus is 1220.3/(1-0.27) = 1671 Hz which is indeed close to the frequency towards which the F2-transitions in row 1 of Fig. 8 seem to converge.
+For the initial /dV/ data (Figure 3.7, row 1, left), the intercept and slope are given by 1,220.3 Hz and 0.27 so the best estimate of the F2 locus is 1,220.3/(1 - 0.27) = 1,671 Hz which is indeed close to the frequency towards which the F2 transitions in row 1 of Figure 3.7 seem to converge.